 We continue our tour of World Showcase and head to the other end of the lagoon for Canada!

 The Canada pavilion has two shops; the Northwest Mercantile and The Trading Post.
 The shops sell Canadian hockey gear, maple products, handmade jewelry, Canadian t-shirts, and other Canadian products.
-There is also an outdoor kiosk that sells Off Kilter CDs, personalized leather items, Canadian flags, pins, mugs and other souvenirs.
+There is also an outdoor kiosk that sells , personalized leather items, Canadian flags, pins, mugs and other souvenirs.

-If you love live entertainment, then you must see Off Kilter!
-This kilt-wearing, Celtic rock band performs 30-minute sets throughout the day so you have several chances to catch them throughout your vacation.
-They perform in kilts and play bagpipes.
-It’s quite the site to see!
+If you love live entertainment, then you must check out the current entertainment once it returns to the Canada Pavilion as they have a history of great choices!
+We will miss Off Kilter which was a kilt-wearing, Celtic rock band performing 30-minute sets throughout the day.
+They performed in kilts and played bagpipes.
+It was quite the sight to see!
 Seating in their outdoor theater is limited but there is plenty of room to stand and enjoy the show.

 The next time you visit Epcot, make sure to visit the Canada pavilion for some good food and some great photo opportunities!
 What is your favorite part of the Canada pavilion?